Avnerus/ma_thesis/thesis.md

 : Actuator states in relation to valve states {#tbl:actuator-states}

-Each valve is a two way linear solenoid, meaning it has an in-port and out-port and it controls the flow of air between them.
-The in-port of the inlet valve is connected to the pump in a hub like manner, along with all of the other inlet valves of the system.
-The out-port of the inlet valve is connected to a 4-way splitter leading to: 1) The actuator itself.
-2) The outlet valve, 3) the pressure sensor which is housed back at the valve board.
+Each valve is a two-way linear solenoid, meaning it has an in-port and out-port and it controls the flow of air between them.
+The in-port of the inlet valve connects to the pump in a hub like fashion; all of the inlet valves in the system connect to the same hub.
+The out-port of the inlet valve is connected to a 4-way splitter leading to: (1) The actuator itself, (2) The outlet valve, and (3) the pressure sensor which is housed back at the valve board.
 The outlet valve is not connected to anything on its out-port, meaning that the air escapes completely when the valve is open.

 \* Was not used in the final prototype.